 The second is Old English transitive weak verb ærnan, earnan "ride, run to, reach, gain by running" (probably a metathesis of *rennan), from Proto-Germanic *rannjanan, causative of the root *ren- "to run."
 This is cognate with Old Saxon renian, Old High German rennen, German rennen, Gothic rannjan.

-To run across "meet" is attested from 1855, American English.
-To run short "exhaust one's supply" is from 1752; to run out of in the same sense is from 1713.
+To run across "meet by chance, fall in with" is attested from 1855, American English.
+To run into in this sense is by 1902.
 To run around with "consort with" is from 1887.
-Run away "flee in the face of danger" is from late 14c.
-To run late is from 1954.

 In reference to fevers by 1918.
 To run a (red) traffic signal is by 1933.
 Of tests, experiments, etc., by 1947.
 Of computers by 1952.
 Time has been running out since c.
 1300.
 To run in the family is by 1771.
 The figurative expression run interference (1929) is from U.S. football.
 To run late is from 1954.

 mid-15c. (earlier ren, late 14c.), "a spell of running, the act of running," from run (v.).

 The Old English noun ryne meant "a flowing, a course, a watercourse;" the modern sense of "small stream" is recorded from 1580s, mostly in Northern English dialect and American English.
 The sense of "a flowing or pouring, as of liquid" is by 1814.
 In reference to the action of a school of fish moving together, especially upstream or in-shore, by 1820.